-Recessed can, or “cannister” lights not only add more brightness to a room but also add a high-end look to your kitchen.
-This DIY project will involve equal amounts of planning and execution, with a little bit of help from a friend to get your kitchen to light up!
+Recessed can, or “canister” lights, not only add more brightness to a room but also give your kitchen a high-end look.
+This DIY project will involve equal amounts of planning and execution, with a little bit of help from a friend, to get your kitchen to light up!

 • Recessed lights